-As a home inspector trained and certified by the International Association of Certified Home Inspectors (InterNACHI), I adhere to their comprehensive Residential Standards of Practice.
+As a home inspector trained and licensed by the International Association of Licensed Home Inspectors (InterNACHI), I adhere to their comprehensive Residential Standards of Practice.

 The written home inspection report is not intended to be used as a guarantee or warranty, expressed or implied, regarding adequacy, performance, or condition of any inspected building, system or component.
 Items inspected are not guaranteed to be defect-free, as problems may exist even though signs of such may not be present during the inspection.